duckietown/gym-duckietown/README.md

 }
 ```

-This simulator was created as part of work done at the [MILA](https://mila.quebec/).
+This simulator was created as part of work done at [Mila](https://mila.quebec/).

 ## Introduction